Randy Becker

-Randy Becker is an Emmy-nominated producer, literary manager and former American stage, television and film actor.
+Randy Becker (born June 6, 1970) is an Emmy-nominated producer, literary manager and former American stage, television and film actor.

 Becker was best known for such productions as Love!
 Valour!
 Compassion!, Lie Down With Dogs in 1995, Sabrina and Jack & Jill and for producing The Great Debate with Charles Barkley in 2022 (Emmy-nominated).

 In 1995 Becker had an epileptic seizure on stage while performing in Love!
 Valour!
 Compassion!
 Becker's understudy finished the performance.

-Early life and Career
+Early life and career

 Randy Becker is a graduate of Brown University.
 He was born in Cleveland, Ohio, moved to the Netherlands until he was 7 years old, then spent the rest of his childhood in Bloomfield Hills, Michigan, before going off to Brown University and then New York City to pursue a career in acting.
 He began his career in the entertainment industry as an actor, starring on Broadway in Love!
 Valour!
 Compassion!
 (Tony Award-winner) as well the Off-Broadway hit Tony and Tina's Wedding, and on film and television, before transitioning into literary representation and film/tv producing.

 After leaving acting in 2001, he partnered to form Acuna Entertainment (AE), a literary management and film production company.
 AE's mission was to transition writers to filmmakers by giving them a chance to direct their own work.
 AE shared writer clients with Hollywood agencies like CAA, ICM, WME, and APA, sold film and TV to the major studios and networks, and helped raise independent capital to give their literary clients a chance to direct their own films.
 He helped shepherd indie films by AE clients like Lila & Eve (starring Jennifer Lopez and Viola Davis), Touched (starring Jenna Elfman), and The Great Buck Howard (starring John Malkovich, Emily Blunt, and Tom Hanks).